 - Library Preparation

 - Small RNA (micro RNA) sequencing

 - Pathogen Sequencing

-The facility runs an Illumina HiSeq 2500 sequencer for large-scale projects; an Illumina MiSeq for small-scale sequencing projects; and has equipment for library preparation, sample and library QC, and quantification.
-We have access to dedicated high-performance computing resources at the Imperial High Performance Computing Service and Data Centre. and maintain analysis pipelines for large-scale genomic datasets from a wide range of sequencing applications.
+The facility is equipped with the latest state-of the-art Illumina HiSeq 4000, Illumina Nextseq500 and Illumina MiSeq sequencing platforms that offer the highest throughput and fastest turnaround times across multiple applications.
+Different output of each platform makes the Facility flexible to meet various projects with various throughput needs.
+We also have access to dedicated high-performance computing resources at the Imperial High Performance Computing Service and Data Centre and maintain analysis pipelines for large-scale genomic datasets from a wide range of sequencing applications.
 These include variant detection, expression quantification, metagenomic profiling, and methylation analysis utilising cutting-edge bioinformatics algorithms and tools.

 Furthermore, the Facility assists investigators with data interpretation.
 We provide tools and support for the prioritisation and reporting of genomic information for research and diagnostics.
 We train investigators in the interpretation of genomic information in a clinical context and maintain resources facilitating data interrogation, such as the Human Gene Mutation Database Professional and a local mirror of the UCSC Genome Browser.